bhupendersinghh/spell-checker/README.md

-# Spell Checker
+# Spell Checker and Dictionary

 This is a simple spell check application implementing the concept of tries.
+The txt file contains words and their meanings.
+Screenshots for dictionary functionality haven't been added but it works.
-Words have been added using WordList.txt Please modify the path of text file in the cpp file.
+Please modify the path of text file in the cpp file.
 Install Qt Creator to run [![HitCount](http://hits.dwyl.com/bhupendersinghh/spell-checker.svg)](http://hits.dwyl.com/bhupendersinghh/spell-checker)